hayamizu-lab/structure-support-networks/README.md

 Here, this `Runtime (sec)` is the wall-clock time measured by `time.perf_counter()`.
 The program will also output the visualization of the support network with minimum level in PDF format (see [`sample-input-exact.pdf`](sample-input-exact.pdf)).
 This PDF highlights the support network in the input network with black solid lines.
 #### LM-Heuristic
+Make sure that you have installed `graphviz` package (see the above instruction).

 To run the program of of LM-Heuristic, use:
 ```
 python code/LM-Heuristic.py